-Physical agents acting in the world have limited sensory capabilities and limited resources.
-At times these resources may be insufficient for satisfying all currently executing tasks, and trade-offs may be necessary.
+Physical agents acting in the world have limited resources, both in terms of processing power and in terms of sensors, and there may be times when these resources are insufficient for satisfying the requests of all currently executing tasks.
+In these cases a trade-off is necessary.
 For example, reducing update frequencies would cause less information to be generated, while increasing the maximum permitted processing delay would provide more time to complete processing.
 Similarly, an agent might decide to focus its attention on the most important aspects of its current situation, ignoring events or objects in the periphery, or to focus on providing information for the highest priority tasks or goals.
-Resource-hungry calculations can sometimes be replaced with more efficient but less accurate ones.
+An alternative could be to replace a resource-hungry calculation with a more efficient but less accurate one.
 Each trade-off will have effects on the quality of the information produced and the resources used.
-A fifth requirement on knowledge processing middleware is therefore support for flexible configuration and reconfiguration.
-This is also necessary for context-dependent processing.
-For example, one may initially assume that vehicles follow roads.
-If a vehicle goes off road, this simplifying assumption must be retracted and processing may need to be reconfigured.
+Another reason for changing the processing is that it is often context dependent and as the context changes the processing needs to change as well.
+For example, the processing required to monitor the behavior of vehicles following roads and vehicles which may drive off-road is very different.
+In the first case simplifying assumptions can be made as to how vehicles move, while these would be invalid if a vehicle goes off-road.
+To handle both cases a system would have to be able to switch between the different processing configurations.
+A fifth requirement on knowledge processing middleware is therefore support for flexible configuration and reconfiguration of the processing that is being performed.

-It should be possible to provide an agent implemented using knowledge processing middleware with the ability to reason about trade-offs and reconfigure itself without outside help, which requires introspective capabilities.
+An agent should not depend on outside help for reconfiguration.
+Instead, it should be able to reason about which trade-offs can be made at any point in time, which requires introspective capabilities.
 Specifically, the agent must be able to determine what information is currently being generated as well as the potential effects of any changes it may make in the processing structure.
-Therefore a sixth requirement is for the framework to provide a declarative specification of the information being generated and the processing functionalities that are available, with sufficient content to make rational trade-off decisions.
+Therefore a sixth requirement is for the framework to provide a declarative specification of the information being generated and the information processing functionalities that are available, with sufficient content to make rational trade-off decisions.

-To summarize, we believe knowledge processing middleware should support declarative specifications for flexible configuration and dynamic reconfiguration of context dependent processing at many different levels of abstraction.
+To summarize, knowledge processing middleware should support declarative specifications for flexible configuration and dynamic reconfiguration of context dependent processing at many different levels of abstraction.